 Backhaul lanes are return trips to the point of origin for a truck.
 These lanes are necessary for carriers.
 They are a little trickier to fulfill, so they often offer a discounted shipping rate.

-Headhaul lanes are closer to where the carriers are located, which makes for quick fulfillment.
+Headhaul lanes are closer to the carriers’ locations for quick fulfillment.

 3. Get the Right Insurance